 Salk and Kahn’s collaboration resulted in a blueprint uniquely suited to a scientific research center.
-The next challenge was to realize it through the use of materials that could last for generations with only minimal maintenance.
+The next challenge was realizing it using materials that could last for generations with minimal maintenance.
 Chosen to meet these criteria were concrete, teak, lead, glass, and steel.
 The poured-in-place concrete walls deliver the first bold impression for visitors.
-Kahn actually went back to Roman times to rediscover the waterproof qualities and the warm, pinkish glow of “pozzolanic” concrete.
+Kahn returned to Roman times to rediscover the waterproof qualities and the warm, pinkish glow of “pozzolanic” concrete.
 Once the concrete was set, he allowed no further processing of the finish—no grinding, no filling, and above all, no painting.
-The architect also chose an unfinished look for the teak surrounding the study towers and west office windows, and he instructed that no sealer or stain be applied to the teak.
-The building’s exterior, with only minor required maintenance; today looks much as it did in the 1960s.
+The architect also chose an unfinished look for the teak surrounding the study towers and west office windows and instructed that no sealer or stain be applied to the teak.
+The building’s exterior, with only minor, required maintenance; today looks much as it did in the 1960s.

 The open courtyard of travertine marble acting as a facade to the sky adds to the building its monumental nature.
 In 1992, the Salk Institute received a 25-Year Award from the American Institute of Architects (AIA) and was featured in the AIA exhibit Structures of Our Time: 31 Buildings That Changed Modern Life.
 The Salk Institute has been described in the San Diego Union-Tribune as the single most significant architectural site in San Diego.